ggingmin/nestjs-msa-sampleapp/README.md

   </a>
 </p>

-> The Asynchronous API has been implemented using Nest.js, Postgresql, MongoDB, and RabbitMQ.
+> The Asynchronous API has been implemented using Nest.js, Postgresql, MongoDB, RabbitMQ, and Docker Compose.

 ## Usage